Eleanor spent the first few days of her marriage in almost constant motion.

 “When did you last bleed, Your Majesty?”
 Lady Harriet asked her.

 Eleanor pursed her lips, thinking.
 She had not bled last month, and she knew she ought to be bleeding now.
 She pushed her hair back from her face and looked up at the ceiling.
 “I have not bled since the month I first came here,” Eleanor said.
-“Two and a half months ago.”
+“About... three months ago.”

 “You are with child, ma’am,” Lady Harriet said, with a blunt frankness that made Eleanor want to burst into tears.